Madcapmarsupial/MyAppAcademyProjects/README.md

 # MyAppAcademyProjects
-repo for my A/a homework
+A single repo for my A/a homework